andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 comments: true
 draft: false
 summary: "
-What is the golden age of board games?
-In this post, I'll describe an exploratory data analysis on this data set.
+In this post, I describe exploratory data analysis on the data set of 100,000 boardgames obtained in part one.
-First, I'll describe an investigation into the \"geek rating\" of a boardgame.
-I'll use this geek rating to narrow the scope of boardgames we look at.
+I investigate the \"geek rating\" of a boardgame, which I use to narrow the scope of the analysis.
-Second, I'll give an overview of general characteristics of this boardgame dataset.
-Third, I'll try to answer the question \"Are we in a golden age of boardgames?\" by looking at how boardgame ratings have changed over time.
+Then, I give an overview of general characteristics of this boardgame dataset, and answer the question \"Are we in a golden age of boardgames?\" by looking at how boardgame ratings have changed over time.
 "
 cover: